Skip to content

 Cascade merge / detach / refresh

-These operations also propagate through the relation graph when cascade is enabled.
+These operations also propagate through the relation graph when cascade is enabled:

 typescript